 The irony in reading this book is that for all the efforts that went into concealing their doping, they were forced to admit to it in the end.

-It may have taken years and until they were retired for the truth to come out, but come out it did.
+It may have taken years until they retired for the truth to come out, but come out it did.

 The lengths Armstrong, and the other riders for that matter, went to gain an edge and then conceal that edge is breathtaking.